-Stakeholders have highlighted that several key questions remain regarding vegetated strips: whether higher abundances of different pollinators or predators in strips also lead (i) to increased pollination/biological control in surrounding fields, (ii) increased biodiversity also at the landscape scale and not only a redistribution of species and individuals within the landscape.
-Furthermore, stakeholders also sought information on how vegetated strips should be created and managed to meet their multiple goals (ecosystem services, biodiversity conservation, counteracting fertiliser runoff, minimising soil erosion, and restricting pesticide drift).
+Several key questions regarding vegetated strips remain to be answered, e.g. whether higher abundances of pollinators or predators in strips lead to (i) increased pollination/biological control in surrounding fields, and (ii) increased biodiversity also at the landscape scale, not only a redistribution of species and individuals within the landscape.
+Furthermore, stakeholders have sought information on how vegetated strips should be created and managed to fulfil their multiple purposes (providing ecosystem services, conserving biodiversity, counteracting fertiliser runoff, minimising soil erosion, and restricting pesticide drift).

 Sönke Eggers (Chair), Department of Ecology, Swedish University of Agricultural Sciences, Uppsala, Sweden